stone-payments/affiliation-web-components/CONTRIBUTING.md

 # Pull Request Guidelines

 - We use [git-flow](https://git-scm.com/docs/gitworkflows) as the base workflow of the project.
-- The master branch is a snapshot of our latest unstable version.
+- The master branch is a snapshot of our latest stable version.
 All development should be targeted at specific branches.
 - Do not submit PRs to a branch `master`. :x:
 - Check out a topic branch from the relevant branch, e.g. `dev`, and merge back against that branch.
 - Make sure npm test passes (see [Development Setup](#Development-Setup)).